VoltCruelerz/Greed/README.md

 - **Gold Files**: the gold copy, which is the original Sins II data files.
 These are _never_ changed by Greed.
 - **Source Files**: the files from the individual greedy mods.
 - **Greed Files**: the files that are going into the greed mod folder.
-When Greed activates a list of mods, it initializes any relevant greed files from gold copies and then successively applies the edits of each mod in the list, ultimately producing an execution product.
+When Greed activates a list of mods, it initializes any relevant greed files from gold copies and then sequentially applies the edits of each mod in the list, ultimately producing an execution product.

 ### Why Develop Greedy Mods?